Luzkan/smells/content/smells/long-parameter-list.md

 ---
-slug: "long-parameter-list"
+slug: 'long-parameter-list'
 meta:
   last_update_date: 2022-04-19
-  title: "Long Parameter List"
+  title: 'Long Parameter List'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'Five arguments.
+Six.
+Seven.
+At some point the function signature becomes a riddle, the caller needs a cheat sheet, and the method is clearly trying to do more than one thing.'
   known_as:
     - ---
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Bloaters
   occurrence: